saltedlolly/digibyte-seeder/README.md

 SETUP DOMAIN NAME
 -----------------

 You need to use a domain name where you have access to the DNS settings.
-We will use digidomain.com for this example.
-Assuming you want to run a DNS seed on seed.digidomain.com, you will need an authorative NS record in digidomain.com's domain record, pointing to for example vps.digidomain.com.
-You will aslo need an A record for vps.digidomain.com pointing at the IP address of the VPS.
+Assuming you want to run a DNS seed on seed.example.com, you will need an authorative NS record in example.com's domain record, pointing to for example vps.example.com.
+You will aslo need an A record for vps.example.com pointing at the IP address of the VPS.

 Create an NS record:

-- Host:     ```seed.digidomain.com``` or ```testnetseed.digidomain.com```  [ The desired address of your DigiByte Seeder. ]
+- Host:     ```seed.example.com``` or ```testnetseed.example.com```  [ The desired address of your DigiByte Seeder. ]
 - Answer:   ```vps.digdomain.com```                                         [ A URL to identify your VPS. ]

 Create an A record:

-- Host:     ```vps.digidomain.com```                                        [ Use the same name you set above. ]
+- Host:     ```vps.example.com```                                        [ Use the same name you set above. ]
 - Answer:   ```123.123.123.123```                                           [ The IP address of your VPS. ]

 Test it:

-$ ```dig -t NS seed.digidomain.com```
+$ ```dig -t NS seed.example.com```

 Expected response:

-seed.digidomain.com.
-86400    IN      NS     vps.digidomain.com.
+seed.example.com.
+86400    IN      NS     vps.example.com.

 COMPILE SOFTWARE